-Here are 13 small ideas you can try to simplify your life and take back the time you never even knew you’d lost:
+Here are 13 small ideas you can try to simplify your life with Japanese minimalism and take back the time you never even knew you’d lost:

-1. Your inbox – Okay so I might be on the extreme scale of this but when I started simplifying my life i have over 68,000 unopened emails.
+Okay so I might be on the extreme scale of this but when I started simplifying my life I have over 68,000 unopened emails.
 Yes, you’re right, it’s completely ridiculous but it’s also way easier done than you might think.
-Obviously something like this is and was quite a daunting task so I needed some outside help.
+Obviously, something like this is and was quite a daunting task so I needed some outside help.
 I would recommend cleanfox.io because as well as automatically cleaning your inbox it also tells you how much Co2 you’ve saved and plants trees!

-3. Your computer – Start of with your personal computer, the one you use the most.
-This will include much of the same tasks as listed above like getting rid of software you dont use, cleaning out your photos, and maybe even doing a fresh re-install.
-Then move onto any other computers you have whether they’re from work or the family desktop.
+Start off with your personal computer, the one you use the most.
+This will include much of the same tasks as listed above like getting rid of software you don’t use, cleaning out your photos, and maybe even doing a fresh re-install.
+Then move on to any other computers you have whether they’re from work or the family desktop.

-4. Your Bedroom – Tidy consultant Marie Kondo suggests tidying by category rather than by room, but to keep things as straight forward as possible we’ll start with the one room that should be as simple as possible and that’s your bedroom.
-I advise getting rid of any un-essential electronics in the room, de clutter your wardrobes and only keep things that spark joy, and keep things as minimal as possible to allow your bedroom to continue being the mindful place it should be.
+Tidy consultant Marie Kondo suggests tidying by category rather than by room, but to keep things as straightforward as possible we’ll start with the one room that should be as simple as possible and that’s your bedroom.
+I advise getting rid of any unessential electronics in the room, de-clutter your wardrobes and only keeping things that spark joy, and keeping things as minimal as possible to allow your bedroom to continue being the mindful place it should be.

-5. Your house – Pretty much the same as above but with the rest of the house.
+Pretty much the same as above but with the rest of the house.
 Really try to understand the purpose of each room and stick to keeping it as close to that purpose as possible.
-For instance, if you have the space then it’ll be far more condusive to a simple life to work out of only a single room rather than infront of the tv or your bed.
-Your mind will begin associating different areas of your house with specific activities which will allow you to change mindsets more successfully.
+For instance, if you have the space then it’ll be far more conducive to a simple life to work out of only a single room rather than in front of the tv or your bed.
+Your mind will begin associating different areas of your house with specific activities which will allow you to change your mindset more successfully.

 But… you do actually have to use it.

-It’s taken me many years to find a calander that I get on with.
-Ive tried offline calendars, inbuilt calendars, the google calendar, but none of them gripped me like Fantastical did.
+It’s taken me many years to find a calendar that I get on with.
+I’ve tried offline calendars, inbuilt calendars, the google calendar, but none of them gripped me as Fantastical did.

-7. Your time – Learn to evaluate your time and understand if its being used to its fullest potential.
+Learn to evaluate your time and understand if it’s being used to its fullest potential.

 Make a list of the top 5 most important things in your life at any one time and compare that to what your actual life looks like.

-8. Friends – Friends come and go at all periods in our life which is why its important to reflect on the people around us from time to time.
+Friends come and go at all periods in our life which is why it’s important to reflect on the people around us from time to time.
 Cut out toxic relationships as soon as you notice them, and make more time for the people that really matter to you.

-9. Work – We all need to work to live, but sometimes there are better ways to go about it.
+We all need to work to live, but sometimes there are better ways to go about it.
 If you’re working a job that you take home to your personal life every night, then you’re making things more difficult than they need to be.
-Unfortunately not everyone has the luxury of packing their bags and working however much they want and in any location they chose, but you should certainly explore your options.
+Unfortunately, not everyone has the luxury of packing their bags and working however much they want and in any location they chose, but you should certainly explore your options.

 Are there any areas where you can afford to cut down or restructure to make the best use of your time?
 Or is there maybe a specific part of your life that you want to devote more attention to but don’t know how?

-Take a piece of paper (I prefer paper to computer as its more tactile and real, especially for an exercise like this) and split it into two columns.
+Take a piece of paper (I prefer paper to a computer as it’s more tactile and real, especially for an exercise like this) and split it into two columns.

 The first will be titled ‘Joy’ and the next will be titled ‘No joy’

-What I want you to do is to write down any areas of your life that bring you joy.
-This could be time spent with your family, your hobbies, your current finances, your friendship group, the way the fridge is organised etc. Literally anything no matter how small or insignificant you think it is, write it down if it sparks joy.
+What I want you to do is write down any areas of your life that bring you joy.
+This could be time spent with your family, your hobbies, your current finances, your friendship group, the way the fridge is organized, etc. Literally, anything no matter how small or insignificant you think it is, write it down if it sparks joy.

 Now do the same for areas that do not spark joy.